Want to change the way you eat? Grab your FREE intuitive eating resource guide!

 But you can’t have those experiences through knowledge, it’s something you need to learn through experience, bite by bite.

-Learning to honor your hunger is one of the best things you can do to build body trust and in making peace with food
+Learning to honor your hunger is one of the best things you can do to build body trust and make ultimate peace with food.

 Similarly, try eating when you’re hungry, even if it’s not your normal “meal time.”
 This hunger ebook is a great resource to help relearn how to acknowledge your hunger